 Bethesda Water Supply Corp.
 (BWSC) is a non-profit organization governed by a Board of Directors elected by the Membership.
 Monthly Board meetings are held at the Corporation's office on the third Tuesday of each month at 1:00 pm.
-Agenda topics are posted at the Johnson County and Tarrant County Courthouses.
+Agenda topics are posted at the Johnson County and Tarrant County Courthouses, as well as the Bethesda WSC office.
+Membership meetings are held annually in March.